Why insurance deserves extra care

 A cleaner decision process

 Start with the need.
-If your main goal is a tax-deductible retirement contribution, compare a 3a account or investment solution first.
+If your main goal is a tax-deductible retirement contribution, compare a 3a account or investment solution first., compare a 3a account or investment solution first.
 If your main risk is family protection, compare standalone risk insurance as well as any bundled 3a policy.

 Then compare the exit path.
 Ask how you transfer, pause, reduce, or withdraw if your Swiss stay becomes shorter than expected.
 The answer should be clear in writing, not only explained verbally.